Bachelor of Social Work – Advising Guidelines

 - All SOW majors must satisfy the Field Education requirement, SOW 4510.
 Students must meet certain requirements to be eligible to enroll in Field Education.
-Students must complete all admission, general education, Gordon Rule, and CLAST requirements prior to eligibility.
+Students must complete all admission, general education, and Gordon Rule requirements prior to eligibility.
 Field Education may only be taken at the end of the student’s coursework.

-- Students should consult with an academic coordinator or the Director of Field Education Programs to discuss eligibility for entrance to Field Education.
+- Students should consult with an academic coordinator or the Field Coordinator to discuss eligibility for entrance to Field Education.
 Students must attend an orientation session regarding Field Education and complete appropriate paperwork.

 G. Students Transferring with Upper Division Credits

 - Students who have completed SOW credits at another institution may bring these credits into their program at the discretion of the SOW faculty.
-FAU requires that the last 30 credit hours of upper division be completed at FAU to receive a degree from FAU.
+A syllabus for each course is required for faculty review.
+FAU requires that the last 30 credit hours of upper-division be completed at FAU to receive a degree from FAU.